TFelbor/turtlebot3-gesture-detection/README.md

 # TurtleBot3 Hand Gesture Recognition System (v1.0)

-This project implements a "Remote Control without a Remote" for the TurtleBot3 robot.
-By leveraging computer vision and distributed robotics, we created a system that allows users to drive a mobile robot using intuitive hand gestures (e.g., a fist to drive forward, a thumb to turn left).
+This project implements a Remote Control by gesture for the TurtleBot3 robot.
+By leveraging computer vision and distributed robotics, I created a system that allows users to drive a mobile robot using intuitive hand gestures (e.g., a fist to drive forward, a thumb to turn left).

 ---